-- Arrive 10-15 minutes early (if possible) for numbing cream to be applied
+- Arrive 10 minutes early to complete paperwork and for numbing cream to be applied

 - If you have had or plan to have the covid vaccine it is recommended you wait 2-4 weeks either side before having injectables